TechnicalPursuit/TIBET/README.md

 Product-specific documentation is hosted at <http://www.technicalpursuit.com>.

-The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) provides a forward-looking design blueprint and roadmap for TIBET's architecture, components, and construction standards.
+The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) provides a forward-looking design blueprint, construction standards, and a roadmap for TIBET's architecture and primary components.

 # Feedback